 A woman battering at the factory door, the menfolk trying to decide whether to help, and nary an official of civil authority in sight.
 This image from Wednesday encapsulates the history and ethos of Coronation Street.

-As I and other analysts of Coronation Street have noted, it’s always been an insular community where people fix their own problems and a community where women are the leaders.
+It’s always been an insular community where people fix their own problems, and a community where women are the leaders.
 Here we have a madman holding hostages inside a building, threatening to shoot them.
 The police (for once!) have been called.
 But before they get there, Becky takes matters into her own hands.

 I thought, as she reached into the pile of building materials, that she was going to get something to use as a battering ram.
 Probably if she’d found something substantial enough, she would have.
 Instead she started bashing at the reinforced door glass.

 Meanwhile, inside, having poured gasoline over everything and with a lighter in his pocket, Tony intones the Lord’s Prayer over and over while Carla surreptitiously fights to loosen the rope holding her wrists.
-Tony intones, Becky breaks through the glass, everyone else yells.
+Tony intones Our Father…, Becky breaks through the glass, everyone else yells.

 Newfoundland Mi'kmaq, family history, Coronation Street, etc.